The Selection Event

 - Reference requests will only be sent to your named referees in the event that you accept a place on the programme

 - It is the responsibility of the applicant to chase the return of references

-In order that the programme is able to acquire a Disclosure and Barring Service check (DBS - formerly known as CRB) for those applicants offered places on the programme, it is essential that you bring with you as many of the following forms of identification as possible (the more information that is supplied, the quicker the information can be processed by the DBS office.
+In order that the employing trust is able to acquire a Disclosure and Barring Service check (DBS) for those applicants offered places on the programme, it is essential that you bring with you as many of the following forms of identification as possible (the more information that is supplied, the quicker the information can be processed by the DBS office.
 Only originals can be used).
 Please bring the completed form with you to interview, along with at least: -

 ROUTE 1: One form of identification from Group 1 and two further documents from Group 1, 2a or 2b